Energy-Consumption Advantage of Quantum Computation: Discussion and outlook

 \section{Discussion and outlook}

 In this work, we have formulated a framework for studying the energy consumption of quantum and classical computation.
-With this framework, we have derived general upper and lower bounds on the energy consumption of computation.
+With this framework, we have derived general upper and lower bounds of the energy consumption of quantum and classical computation, respectively, in the query-complexity setting.

-To derive the upper bound, our analysis provides a comprehensive account of all the contributions arising from the cost of each operation used for implementing the computation, of initializing the state of the computer at the end of the computer into the initial state, and of the overhead of quantum error correction.
+To derive the upper bound of the energy consumption of quantum computation, our analysis provides a comprehensive account of all the contributions arising from the cost of each operation used for implementing the computation, of initializing the state of the computer at the end of the computer into the initial state, and of the overhead of quantum error correction, with imperfections of the implementation taken into account.
 In particular, to obtain an upper bound of the achievable initialization cost, we have developed a finite-step Landauer-erasure protocol to initialize a given state into a pure state within a finite number of time steps up to finite infidelity, progressing over the existing infinite-step protocols~\cite{Reeb2014,Taranto2021}.
-These upper bounds rigorously clarify that, even though quantum computation might have larger constant factors in energy consumption than classical computation as the problem size grows, it is indeed true that polynomial-time (quantum and classical) computation can be physically realized with a polynomial amount of energy consumption including all the above costs, serving as a conservative (yet potentially nontight) estimate of the achievable energy consumption of quantum computation.
+Our analysis indicates that an upper bound of energy consumption of quantum computation is determined by the gate and query complexities and the heat dissipation achievable by the finite-step Landauer erasure in our framework.
+These upper bounds rigorously clarify that, even though quantum computation might have larger per-gate energy consumption than classical computation, it is indeed true that polynomial-time quantum computation can be physically realized with a polynomial amount of energy consumption including all the above costs, serving as a widely applicable (yet potentially nontight) estimate of the achievable energy consumption of quantum computation.